 Every so often we get an imported restaurant concept from another city that makes a huge splash, and Gaia could very well be London’s next tidal wave arrival.
 Helmed by sought-after chef Izu Ani, who formerly rattled the pans at La Petite Maison and La Serre, Gaia will open in Mayfair this autumn (exact date and location TBC) and will draw on Greek inspiration to create a modern taverna worth its salt.
 Diners will be treated to fresh Mediterranean cuisine, all served within a light interior with white painted woods and cream walls.

 Those who were impressed with Taiji Maruyama’s kitchen work when he opened a second Taka in Marylebone last autumn will be pleased to hear the master itamae will be opening an exclusive sushi counter at the site of the first Taka, on Shepherd Market.
 Named Maru (after the chef), the venue will seat just 10 diners and serve a 20-course farm-to-table omakase menu.

 18 Shepherd Market, W1J, takalondon.com

 The NoMad hotel is one of the finest places in midtown Manhattan to revel and refuel and almost singlehandedly revivified New York City’s lounge bar scene.
-As part of the Sydell Group, NoMad finds itself in the same stable as Eleven Madison Park and The Ned in London, and will undoubtedly hold sway as one of the heaviest-hitting launches of 2021.
+As part of the Sydell Group, NoMad finds itself in the same stable as Eleven Madison Park and The Ned in London, and, post-launch, is holding sway as one of the heaviest-hitting launches of 2021.
 For the London site, the group has chosen the Bow Street Magistrate’s Court, a Grade II-listed building in Covent Garden.
-The word on the street is that the group has enlisted Eleven Madison Park alums Ian Coogan and Leo Robitschek to head up the restaurant, so expect Michelin-level cuisine.
+The group has enlisted Eleven Madison Park alums Ian Coogan and Leo Robitschek to head up the restaurant, so expect Michelin-level cuisine.

 28 Bow Street, WC2E, thenomadhotel.com